sahibgasimov/ec2_reboot_using_lambda_cloudwatch_rule/README.md

 - *: Every month
 - *: Every day of the week
 - *: Every year

-This effectively schedules the event to trigger at 6:10 AM UTC.
-However, as the desired time is 20:00 PM EST, which is equivalent to 6:10 AM UTC of the next day, this expression effectively covers our requirement of 20:00 PM EST.
+This effectively schedules the event to trigger at 6:10 AM UTC (which will be 20:00 PM EST).

 ## Troubleshooting